elkoled/openpilot-psa/README.md

 ### Camera Harness

-TODO: needs to be reverse-engineered.
-No ideal interception point. <br>
+**TODO:** Signals need to be reverse-engineered.
 The camera does not directly command the EPS, maybe similar to Ford curvature output.

 **Recorded Route:** 6a7075a4fdd765ee/00000011--7c1eb240a9